xli/message/README.md

 # Message

-Message provides reliable background/asynchronous job processing mechanism on top of simple queue interface.
+Message provides flexible & reliable background/asynchronous job processing mechanism on top of simple queue interface.

-You can plugin different queue implementation for different messaging system without worrying about job processing.

-Also, Message provides an in-memory queue for making development and test easier.
+Any developer can create queue adapter for Message to hook up different messaging/queue system.

+One in-memory queue is included with Message for you to start development and test, and you can easily swap in other queues later.

+## Installation

 ## How to use

-### Enqueue background job

-Change from:

-    WelcomeMailer.deliver(user)

-To:

-    WelcomeMailer.enq.deliver(user)
+### Queuing jobs

+Inspired by delayed_job API, call .enq.method(params) on any object and it will be processed in the background.

+    # without message
+    @img.resize(36)

+    # with message
+    @img.enq.resize(36)

 ### Start worker to process jobs